-We recently spoke with marketing experts from leading game publishers and independent studios to identify the top challenges they face with influencer marketing on YouTube.
+We recently spoke with marketing experts from leading game publishers and independent studios to identify the top influencer marketing challenges they face when planning a campaign on YouTube.
 You’ll find value in their experiences, even if the vertical you serve isn’t the gaming industry.
-Let’s get started:

 Although YouTube influencer marketing has significantly matured since its early days, there’s still a long way to go for its full automation and optimization.
 With the ever-growing number of YouTube channels and limited targeting options provided by the platform, finding the right talent can be difficult.